Janewyx/Cakesheet/README.md

 # Cakesheet
 This is a cheatsheet I created for my Statistics midterm.
-For easy readability under exam time constrain, I decided to heavily abbreviate the terms and colour code and the sheet using the palette (which I call cake-themed myself, thus created  the illustration below) inspired by the posts from @LVaudor on Twitter.
+For easy readability under exam time constrain, I decided to heavily abbreviate the terms and colour-code and the sheet using the palette (which I call cake-themed myself, thus created  the illustration below) inspired by the posts from @LVaudor on Twitter.

 ### Cakepalette:
 ![palette](https://github.com/Janewyx/Cakesheet/blob/master/palette.svg)